-Students in the College of LifeLong Learning are classified as:
+Students in the College of Adult Professional Studies are classified as:

 - 1. Matriculated students enrolled in a degree or certificate program; - 2.
-Non-matriculated students enrolled in credit courses for: - enrichment, or - •transfer to another institution
+Non-matriculated students enrolled in credit courses for: - 0 enrichment, or - o transfer to another institution

 Credits earned by non-matriculated students can be applied to a degree once a student matriculates;